pdwaggoner/plotmm/README.md

 - Check existing <a href=https://github.com/pdwaggoner/plotmm/issues><img src="docs/src/assets/issue_help.png" height="25"></a> issues to see things that we'd like to implement, but where we need some extra help.

+If you decide to contribute, please review and abide by our [Code of Conduct](https://github.com/pdwaggoner/plotmm/blob/master/CODE_OF_CONDUCT.md).

 # Installation

 Dev version: `devtools::install_github("pdwaggoner/plotmm")`